Canucks beat Golden Knights 2-1 in Game 5, avoid elimination

 UP NEXT

-Game 6 of the series on Thursday.
+Game 6 is Thursday.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports